-- 4. The City of Passaic agrees to do all acts necessary in accordance with law to effectuate this sick leave Article including, but not limited to, exercising such actions as may be required under N.J.S.A.
-40A:14-16. - H. Where a medical certificate is presented, establishing that an employee will be unable to perform his duties for a protracted period of time, the Chief shall on request permit such employee to leave his residence without the need to call in or out at a regular interval. - I. When an employee is on sick leave, he must notify the Chief or the officer in charge at least 1 hour before he is to report for work that he is available for duty and will be reporting for work that day.
-If the employees fails to do so, he shall be docked for 4 hours' pay if another employee is rehired, but shall not have to work the first 4 hours on the shift.
-The rehired employee shall be guaranteed 4 hours' pay at his regular straight time rate and shall be required to work the 4 hours.
+- H. Where medical certificate is presented, establishing that an employee will be unable to perform his duties for a protracted period of time, the Chief shall on request permit such employee to leave his residence without the need to call in or out at a regular interval. - I. When an employee is on sick leave, he must notify the Chief or the officer in charge at least one (1) hour before he is to report for work that he is available for duty and will be reporting for work that day.
+If the employee fails to do so, he shall be docked for four (4) hours' pay if another employee is rehired, but shall not have to work the first four (4) hours on the shift.
+The rehired employee shall be guaranteed four (4) hours' pay at his regular straight time rate and shall be required to work the four (4) hours. - J. The parties shall continue discussion on the terms of a "Donated Sick Leave Program."